department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/housing-status.md

 Using a list of questions or criteria has been found in some situations to be more effective than asking a yes/no question about homelessness.
 The series of criteria help users to self-identify and communicate that they are experiencing housing instability.

-Answering in the affirmative to any of the first 5 options sends the user to a conditional page that asks if the user has a mailing address:
+Answering in the affirmative to any of the first 5 options (seen in the examples above) sends the user to a conditional page that asks if the user has a mailing address:

 {% include component-example.html alt="An example of asking users if they have a current mailing address." file="/images/patterns/ask-users-for/housing-status/current-mailing-address.png" caption="An example of asking users if they have a current mailing address." class="x2" %}